angular/angular.io/public/docs/ts/latest/guide/universal.md

 Angular Universal works using _NgFactory_ classes created through [AOT Compilation](../cookbook/aot-compiler.html).
 It's different from regular AOT because the app is compiled using `platform-server` instead of `platform-browser`.
 This changes the app behavior to make it capable of rendering on the server.
 For example, `platform-server` does not handle browser events, and it renders components to an HTML string instead of the browser DOM.

+In this guide, we will first use Webpack to create an AOT-compiled version of the app, and then build on that to create a Universal server for the app.

 ## Why Do It

 Why would you want to create a static version of your app?
 There are two main reasons: